 Juice

-While not as filling as smoothies, juices can still fit into your diet and be good drinks for your kidneys.
+While not as filling as smoothies, juices can still fit into a renal diet.

 Low-potassium juices

-If you need to limit potassium, here are some juice options you may be able to enjoy while keeping potassium levels down.
+Here are some juice options you may be able to enjoy while sticking to a low potassium diet.

 Juice | Potassium (mg) in 4 ounces |